 ERS Texas PM Mr. Lambropoulos believes "in the merit of proven, smaller, institutional-caliber managers to help potentially achieve long-term investment goals."
-His pension fund has teamed up with the fund of funds manager PAAMCO-Prisma to underwrite small, emergSources: Backstop BarclayHedge, Preqin, and various online periodicals.
-N/A = data not available.

-ing managers to help boost returns.
+His pension fund has teamed up with the fund of funds manager PAAMCO-Prisma to underwrite small, emerging managers to help boost returns.

-"Because of their size," explains Cambridge's Eric Costa, "smaller managers have the ability to invest meaningfully across a wider universe, compared with larger peers, and move in and out of positions more nimbly, without impacting prices."
+"Because of their size,"

+explains Cambridge's Eric

+Costa, "smaller managers

+have the ability to invest

+meaningfully across a wider

+universe, compared with

+larger peers, and move in and

+out of positions more nimbly,

+without impacting prices."